Application domain

-An application domain is a mechanism (similar to a process in an operating system) used within the Common Language Infrastructure (CLI) to isolate executed software applications from one another so that they do not affect each other.
+An application domain is the product of a mechanism (similar to a process in an operating system) used within the Common Language Infrastructure (CLI) to isolate executed software applications from one another so that they do not affect each other.
 Each application domain has its own virtual address space which scopes the resources for the application domain using that address space.

 Creating multiple application domains in the same process is not possible in .NET Core and .NET 5+.

 Properties

 A CLI application domain is contained within an operating system process.
 A process may contain many application domains.
 Application domains have isolation properties similar to that of operating system processes: